Skip To Main Content

 How are Title I funds utilized to support this additional support for children?

 Title I funds are allocated based upon the enrollment of economically disadvantaged students in a district and school building.
 Title I funds are then used to offset the costs associated with providing instructional intervention to struggling students within that district or building.
 Those costs may include, but are not limited to, facilities management, employment salary and benefits, computers and software, and instructional materials.
-Adler Park School currently enrolls the greatest percentage of students who are economically disadvantaged and receives Title I funds.

 How are students chosen to participate in Title I services?